Account Takeover Prevention: Strategies For Lenders To Prevent Fraud

 A robust identity verification system plays a critical role in preventing and fighting against account takeover risks.

-To enable secure identity verification, at Arya AI, we offer exclusive Apps, such as face verification and bank statement analyser, which help determine and verify the user's identity and monitor their banking records to identify suspicious anomalies and take preventative measures in time to prevent account takeover.
+To enable secure identity verification, at Arya AI, we offer exclusive Apps which help determine and verify the user's identity and monitor their banking records to identify suspicious anomalies and take preventative measures in time to prevent account takeover.

-Some of our popular Apps that can help your financial institution include:
+Some of our Apps that can help your financial institution include:

 • The Face Verification recognizes and matches the user's faces from several sources, such as images, identity documents, or surveillance footage, to ensure an exact match and secure account access.